jlant/nwispy/README.md

 The above commands will create an output directory with the following contents:

 	output-filename/
-					error.log	# logs any errors found in data file, such as missing data values *.png		# plots of each parameter in the data file ...
+					*.png		# plots of each parameter in the data file ...
 					*.png

+If the data file processed contains any missing or erroneous data values, then a file called *warn.log* is created and placed in the output-filename directory for the user to review.
+The *warn.log* file specifies what issues were found in the file.

 For example, using data contained in this repository's data directory:

 	$ python nwispy.py -f ../data/datafiles/03290500_dv.txt

 will produce the following output directory:

-	output-03290500_dv.txt/
-					error.log
+	output-03290500_dv/
-					USGS 03290500 KENTUCKY RIVER AT LOCK 2 AT LOCKPORT, KY - Discharge, cubic feet per second (MEAN).png
+					USGS 03290500 - Discharge, cubic feet per second (MEAN).png

+and

+	$ python nwispy.py -f ../data/datafiles/03287500_dv.txt

+will produce the following output directory:

+	output-03287500_uv/
+					USGS 03287500 - Discharge, cubic feet per second (MEAN).png
+					USGS 03287500 - Gage height, feet.png
+					USGS 03287500 - Precipitation, total, inches.png
+					USGS 03287500 - Temperature, water, degrees Celsius.png
+					warn.log

-To process a multiple NWIS data files the general syntax is:
+To process a multiple NWIS data files the general command syntax is:

 	$ python nwispy.py -f file1 file2 file3